travigd/WebIO.jl/docs/src/index.md

 ```julia
 WebIO.bundlejs(watch=false)
 ```
+(You can ignore this error when running the above: `Module not found: Error: Can't resolve 'fs'`.
+[Issue here](https://github.com/JuliaGizmos/WebIO.jl/issues/12))

 This should create a file called `webio.bundle.js` under the `assets/` directory. `watch=true` starts a webpack server which watches for changes to the javascript files under `assets/` and recompiles them automatically.
 This is very useful as you incrementally make changes to the Javascript files.